Émerson Leão: Managerial career

 Leão has been a manager since 1987.
 He was São Paulo manager in 2005, winning the Campeonato Paulista of that year.
 He then moved to Vissel Kobe of Japan, where he stayed for only four matches.
 On 18 July 2005, he became the manager of Palmeiras, a position he held until March 2006.
-His peak as a manager was his second period at Santos, between 2002 and 2004, when he won the Campeonato Brasileiro in 2002, and was runner-up in both Copa Libertadores de América and Campeonato Brasileiro in 2003.
+His peak as a manager was his second stint with Santos, between 2002 and 2004, when he won the Campeonato Brasileiro in 2002, and was runner-up in both Copa Libertadores de América and Campeonato Brasileiro in 2003.
 Leão is often seen as a hardliner, since he demands perfect physical shape of his players, along with discipline and mutual respect.
 He is not fond of having well-known players on his teams, since he believes that this might cause relationship problems within the squad.

 He was the manager of the Brazil nation team from 15 November 2000 until 9 June 2001.
 From 11 matches, his Brazil side won 4, drew 4 and lost 3.
 Like his predecessor Vanderlei Luxemburgo, he struggled having top players available for qualifying matches.
 He tried to centre the squad around Romário and younger players with little international experience.
 He also became the first sitting coach to travel to Europe to assess his players' activities there, where he was asked by the Europeans to not release Rivaldo and Roberto Carlos for matches that were not crucial.

-Leão was dismissed by Atlético Mineiro on 4 May 2009 following a defeat to arch-rivals Cruzeiro in the final of a regional championship.
-This ended his third stint as Atlético head coach.
-On 3 June 2009, Sport Recife's have signed the coach for the up-coming 2009 Brasileirão championship.
+Leão was dismissed by Atlético Mineiro on 4 May 2009.
+On 3 June 2009, Sport Recife signed the coach for the 2009 Brasileirão championship.
 On 26 April 2010, Leão was named as the new manager of Goiás.
 On 24 October 2011, São Paulo announced it had hired Leão for a second managerial spell in charge of the club.

 On 30 August 2012, after two months unattached, Leão was hired by São Caetano, then participating in Série B.